Stonefields School A-Z

 Board (Stonefields School Board)

 The Stonefields School Board is the governing body of the school.
-It is made up of the Principal, an elected Staff Representative and a number of Parent Elected Representatives.
+It is made up of a Presiding Member, an elected Staff Representative and a number of Parent Elected Representatives.

 Board meeting dates are published on the school calendar and on our website.

-Meetings are public and you are welcome to attend, please note, however, that members of the public do not have a voice at meetings unless invited to do so by the Chairperson.
+Meetings are open to the public and you are welcome to attend, please note, however, that members of the public do not have speaking rights at meetings unless invited to do so by the Presiding Member.

 Please contact firstname.lastname@example.org to advise if you wish to attend and confirm that the date/time has not changed.